I. Personal data

 - Pursuant to what legal basis and why do we process your data?

 An appropriate legal basis in accordance with the regulations as in force at present has to be behind every processing of your data.
-This basis may constitute your consent to data processing or other legal provisions allowing for such actions set forth in the Personal Data Protection Act of 29 August 1997 or Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (referred to as GDPR).
+This basis may constitute your consent to data processing or other legal provisions allowing for such actions set forth in Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (referred to as GDPR) or various national legislation, such as acts or resolutions.

 We may process your data for a number of purposes, such as:

-- you can make your data available to us be sending an e-mail or using the form on our website.
+- you can make your data available to us by sending an e-mail.
 Then we process your data on the basis of your consent which you automatically grant when sending your data (e.g. your e-mail address) to us.
 Your consent is voluntary – you may retract it at any time.
 In such case we shall delete all the information you provided, as long as you have note become our customer.

 - is you are a customer of ours or interested in our services, then we process your data pursuant to an agreement you signed with us or within the scope of preparations for concluding such an agreement.
 This always takes place with your knowledge and according to your intention.
 In expressing an intention to conclude an agreement, you know what personal data will be required to sign it, and once signed you know what data you handed over or shall hand over at a later date.

-- if you become a user of services, a newsletter recipient for example, we will process your data on the basis of your consent.
-To grant your consent check the appropriate boxes on an online form which we have prepared.
+- if you become a user of our services, a recipient of marketing information which we have put together for example, we will process your data on the basis of your consent.
+Your consent can be given verbally, during the course of a telephone conversation or by responding to a question sent by us wherein we ask whether you agree to receive information about our products and services.
 Your consent is voluntary – you may retract it at any time.
 In such case we shall cease providing our services and delete all the information you handed over immediately.

 - Who do we transfer your data to?

-According to the law we can transfer your data to subcontracted processors such as: the post operator, accounting firm or those service subcontractors specified in your agreement.
-We are also obliged to make your data available to entities authorised pursuant to other provisions of law, such as the courts or enforcement bodies.
+According to the law we can transfer your data to subcontracted processors such as: the post operator, accounting firm, internet services provider or those service subcontractors specified in your agreement.
+We are also obliged to make your data available to entities authorised pursuant to other provisions of law (such as the courts or enforcement bodies).
 The data will only be made available if such entities submit a request on the matter, indicating the legal basis pursuant to which such a request is justified.

-foresee transferring your data to third countries or international organisations, that is outside of the European Union economic area.
+We do not foresee transferring your data to third countries or international organisations, that is outside of the European Union economic area.
 Pursuant to GDPR, in the European Union all member states provide the same level of protection for your data.
+For the Polish language version of GDPR see: http://eur-lex.europa.eu/legal-content/PL/TXT/?uri=OJ:L:2016:119:TOC

 How long will we process your data for?